devtracer/PageLoadTimer/README.md

 # PageLoadTimerExtension

+## An extension that measures and displays the load time of web pages, enhancing your browsing experience.

 The icon's credit:

 <a href="https://www.flaticon.com/free-icons/clock" title="clock icons">Clock icons created by Those Icons - Flaticon</a>

-measures and displays the page's load time.

 ### How to install?